KernTHeAce/test_task/SRS.md

 * Application displays form to enter department's data;
 * The user enters the department's data and presses the "Save" button;
 * If any data is entered incorrectly, the "Incorrect Data" message is displayed;
-* If entered data is valid, then edited ercord is added to the database;
+* If entered data is valid, then the corrected records replace the corresponding entries in the database;
 * The list of departments with edited record is displayed.

 ![image](./screenshots/editing_dep.png?raw=true)